spencerhcheng/holberton-system_engineering-devops/w1/d4/lecture_notes.md

 'Wolf'
 ```

-### method vs function
+### Methods vs Functions

-A method is essentially a function that belongs to an object.
+A **method** is essentially a function that belongs to an object.
 It is referred to
 as a method of that object.

-`myObject.myFunc` - `myFunc` is a method of `myObject`
+`myObject.myFunc` - `myFunc` is a method of the object `myObject`

 `myFunc` - `myFunc` is a function

-### this
+### `this`

-When a function is the value in an object, it is typically referred to as
+To recap: a function is the value of an object, it is typically referred to as
 a method of that object.

-There will be times when you will want a method to refer
-to the object it belongs to.
-The keyword `this` exist in every function and it
-evaluates to the object that the method is being called on.
+There will be times when you will want a method to refer to the object it belongs to.
+The keyword `this` exist in every function and it evaluates to the object that the method is being called on.
 If that sounds
 abstract, let's look at an example:

 ```